 The acquisition of all rights-of-way shall take into consideration environmental and social factors and in particular, the outcome of the ESMP and RAP.
-The land acquisition procedures shall be carried out in accordance with national and international regulations.
+The land acquisition procedures shall be carried out in accordance with national and international regulations and in compliance with ESS5.
 The environmental and social impact of the project shall also be minimized through measures such as impact consideration in siting and design, restricting right-of-way use by un-authorized persons, erosion and sediment control during and after construction, and use of low impact maintenance procedures.